Measurement of J/{psi} Azimuthal Anisotropy in Au+Au Collisions at {sqrt{s_{NN}}} = 200 GeV

 Three dominant sources of systematic error have been investigated for this measurement: assumptions in the $v_2$ calculation method, hadron contamination for the daughter $e^+e^-$ pairs, and the non-flow effect.
 The first source can be estimated from the difference in $v_2$ calculated by methods with different assumptions.
 Two other methods are used here.
-One is similar to the original method, except that the $J/\psi$ yield in each combined $\phi-\Psi$ bin was not obtained from fitting, but from subtracting the like-sign background from unlike-sign distribution within the possible invariant mass range of $J/\psi$.
+One is similar to the original method, except that the $J/\psi$ yield in each combined $\phi-\Psi$ bin was not obtained from fitting, but from subtracting the like-sign background from unlike-sign distribution within the possible invariant mass range of $J/\psi$ ($2.9-3.3$ GeV/$c^2$).
 In the other method, the overall $v_{2}$ of both signal and background was measured first as a function of invariant mass, and then it was fitted with an average of $J/\psi$ $v_{2}$ and background $v_{2}$ weighted by their respective yields vs. invariant mass \cite{Borghini:2004ra}.
 The systematic error from hadron contamination can be estimated from the difference in calculated $v_2$ with different electron/positron identification cuts.
-While the original cuts aim for the best $J/\psi$ signal, a purer electron/positron sample can be obtained from a set of tighter cuts.
+While the original cuts aim for the best $J/\psi$ significance, a purer electron/positron sample can be obtained from a set of tighter cuts.
 The overall systematic uncertainty for the first two sources was estimated from the maximum difference between the calculated $v_2$ with the $3\times2$ = 6 combinations of $v_2$ methods and electron/positron identification cut sets mentioned above.
 Besides elliptic flow, there are also some other two- and many-particle correlations due to, for example, resonance decay and jet production.
-These non-flow correlations may influence the reconstructed event plane and the measured $v_2$.
+When $v_2$ of a particle is measured, other particles having non-flow correlations with the measured particle are more likely to be azimuthally nearby, drawing the reconstructed event plane closer to the measured particle, and make the measured $v_2$ larger than its real value.
 To estimate this non-flow influence on the $v_2$ measurement, a method of scaling non-flow in $p+p$ collisions to that in Au + Au collisions \cite{Adams:2004wz} was employed.
 This method assumes that 1) $J/\psi$-hadron correlation in $p$ + $p$ collisions is entirely due to non-flow, and 2) the non-flow correlation to other particles per $J/\psi$ in Au + Au collisions is similar to that in $p$ + $p$ collisions.
 Under these assumptions, it can be deduced that the non-flow influence on measured $J/\psi$ $v_2$ in Au+Au collisions is $\langle\displaystyle\sum\limits_{i}\cos2(\phi_{J/\psi}-\phi_i)\rangle/M\overline{v_2}$.
-Here the sum is over hadrons and the average is over $J/\psi$ in $p+p$ collisions. $M$ and $\overline{v_2}$ are the multiplicity and average elliptic flow of hadrons in Au+Au collisions, respectively.
+Here the sum is over all measured charged hadrons and the average is over $J/\psi$ in $p+p$ collisions. $M$ and $\overline{v_2}$ are the multiplicity and average elliptic flow of charged hadrons in Au+Au collisions, respectively.
 Since the away side correlation may be greatly modified by the medium in heavy-ion collisions, this procedure gives an upper limit of the non-flow effect.
 Detector acceptance and efficiency variation with $p_T$, centrality and rapidity may lead to a biased $J/\psi$ sample, which may induce some systematic effects when $v_2$ also changes with these parameters.
 But these effects are estimated to be negligible compared to statistical errors.